Stalinism: Purges and executions

 Many military leaders were convicted of treason, and a large-scale purge of Red Army officers followed.
-The repression of many formerly high-ranking revolutionaries and party members led Leon Trotsky to claim that a "river of blood" separated Stalin's regime from that of Lenin.
-In August 1940, Trotsky was assassinated in Mexico, where he had lived in exile since January 1937—this eliminated the last of Stalin's opponents among the former Party leadership.
-Except for Vladimir Milyutin (who died in prison in 1937) and Stalin himself, all of the members of Lenin's original cabinet who had not succumbed to death from natural causes before the purge were executed.
+The repression of many formerly high-ranking revolutionaries and party members led Trotsky to claim that a "river of blood" separated Stalin's regime from Lenin's.
+In August 1940, Trotsky was assassinated in Mexico, where he had lived in exile since January 1937.
+This eliminated the last of Stalin's opponents among the former Party leadership.

 Mass operations of the NKVD also targeted "national contingents" (foreign ethnicities) such as Poles, ethnic Germans, and Koreans.
 A total of 350,000 (144,000 of them Poles) were arrested and 247,157 (110,000 Poles) were executed.
 Many Americans who had emigrated to the Soviet Union during the worst of the Great Depression were executed, while others were sent to prison camps or gulags.
 Concurrent with the purges, efforts were made to rewrite the history in Soviet textbooks and other propaganda materials.
-Notable people executed by NKVD were removed from the texts and photographs as though they never existed.
-Gradually, the history of the revolution was transformed into a story about just two key characters, i.e. Lenin and Stalin.
+Notable people executed by NKVD were removed from the texts and photographs as though they had never existed.

-In light of revelations from Soviet archives, historians now estimate that nearly 700,000 people (353,074 in 1937 and 328,612 in 1938) were executed in the course of the terror, with the great mass of victims merely "ordinary" Soviet citizens: workers, peasants, homemakers, teachers, priests, musicians, soldiers, pensioners, ballerinas, and beggars.
+In light of revelations from Soviet archives, historians now estimate that nearly 700,000 people (353,074 in 1937 and 328,612 in 1938) were executed in the course of the terror, the great mass of them ordinary Soviet citizens: workers, peasants, homemakers, teachers, priests, musicians, soldiers, pensioners, ballerinas, and beggars.
+Scholars estimate the total death toll for the Great Purge (1936–1938) including fatalities attributed to imprisonment to be roughly 700,000-1.2 million.
 Many of the executed were interred in mass graves, with some significant killing and burial sites being Bykivnia, Kurapaty, and Butovo.